 The entire room burst with color, the white stones fuzzing and splitting, like light through a prism.

-The doors to the room burst open.
-A twisting mass of colorful cloth shot through it, like the hundred tentacles of an enraged sea leviathan.
+The doors to the room exploded open.
+A twisting mass of colorful cloths shot through it, like the hundred tentacles of an enraged sea leviathan.
 They churned and curled, and Siri recognized tapestries, carpets, and long lengths of silk from the palace decorations.

-Awakened arms slapped aside Lifeless, curling around them, tossing them aside.
+Awakened cloth slapped aside Lifeless, curling around them, tossing them aside.
 Priests cried out as they were snatched up, and a long, thin length of violent cloth snapped forward and wrapped around Bluefinger’s arm.

-The mass of cloth continued forward, undulating, churning, and Siri could finally see a figure walking in the midst of it.
+The surging mass continued forward, undulating, churning, and Siri could finally see a figure walking in the middle of it.

 A man of epic proportions.
 Black of hair, white of face, youthful in appearance, but of great age.
-Bluefingers struggled to lower his knife, and the Returned raised a hand.
+Bluefingers struggled to lower his knife, but the God King raised a hand.

 “You will stop!”
 Susebron said in a clear voice.